Wolverine7/Team-Mavs-ISQA8086-002/WorkPlan_ResearchQuestions.md

 ## Background Research

 - Bobo Isamov- The client's organization and its mission and goals
-- SrishtyNayak - The study organism or phenomenon
+- Tarun Chaturvedi - The study organism or phenomenon
-- Tarun Chaturvedi-The kind of decisions, interventions, or actions that analysis results could support (e.g., management actions, advocacy for policy changes, etc.)
+- Srishty Nayak-The kind of decisions, interventions, or actions that analysis results could support (e.g., management actions, advocacy for policy changes, etc.)